CTCycle/XREPORT-radiological-reports-generator/assets/docs/ui/experience.md

   - terminal success, error, or cancel feedback
 - Keep the inference research-use warning visible above the drafting workspace.
 Model status and capabilities must be clear before image upload or generation.
 - Generated report text remains an editable draft using the output sections declared by the selected model.
 Models may expose Findings, Impression, both sections, or a raw report; it is never presented as a clinically approved result.
+- Keep completed inference sessions discoverable from Reports.
+The list exposes model, status, images, timing, and a short preview; the detail page exposes provenance and metadata while preserving generated output separately from user edits.

 ## Application startup